pawelgoj/Envelope-for-QE-PH-calculations/README.md

 - Lorentz - Cauchy curve (Lorentz) of single band
 - Voigt - Voigt curve of single band

 Proportional to intensity option causes standard deviation and scale param are proportional to intensity.
-Only the greatest intensity have the entered values of standard deviation and scale param.
+Only the greatest intensity has the entered values of standard deviation and scale param.
 These values decrease with intensity.

 To obtain accurate envelopes number of points in envelope must be greater than 500.